Leucaena diversifolia (Schltdl.) Benth.

 Mature plants are tolerant of moderate intensity fires, regrowing readily from burnt stumps or branches.

-Normally not fertilised.
+Normally not fertilized.
 Starter N and P may be used when establishing into depleted soils, and lime may be required on soils with pH <5.0.
-Replacement fertiliser is required in highly productive cut-and-carry systems.
+Replacement fertilizer is required in highly productive cut-and-carry systems.

 The low palatability of L. diversifolia under grazing may result in dense canopies and consequently, low productivity of understorey grasses.

-Grasses: Has been grown in combination with signal grass (Brachiaria decumbens ) in humid-tropical northern Australia.
+Grasses: Has been grown in combination with Urochloa decumbens in humid-tropical northern Australia.

-A range of pathogenic fungi and other insects occasionally attack L. diversifolia .
+A range of pathogenic fungi occasionally attack L. diversifolia.
 Newly emerged nursery and field-grown seedlings are susceptible to damping-off diseases caused by the fungal species, Pythium or Rhizoctonia.
+Leaf spot disease caused by the fungus, Camptomeris leucaenae, can lead to serious defoliation and dieback.
+Fusarium semitectum causes gummosis and canker on stems, branches and penduncles, and dark brown spots on young twigs, leaves, penduncles, pods and seeds, eventually causing the tree to die.

 Has potential to colonise bare ground from seed but is unlikely to spread under grazing.

-Crude protein concentrations range from 25-32% of DM.
-In vitro DM digestibility ranges from 56-61% of DM, but in vivo DM digestibility is low due to high concentrations of condensed tannins (6-19% of DM).
-The high CT concentrations preclude the feeding of L. diversifolia to monogastrics and limit its value as a protein supplement for ruminants.
+Leaves of L. diversifolia generally have lower nutritive value (lower palatability, digestibility, intake and crude protein content, and higher condensed tannin content) than those of L. leucocephala.
+Crude protein concentrations range from 25 to 32% of DM.
+In vitro DM digestibility ranges from 56 to 61% of DM, but in vivo DM digestibility is low due to high concentrations of condensed tannins (6‒19% of DM).
+The very high CT concentrations preclude the feeding of L. diversifolia to monogastrics and limit its value as a protein supplement for ruminants.

 Contains low concentrations (approx. 2% of DM) of the toxic amino acid, mimosine.
 Also contains condensed tannins (6‒19% of DM).